 The purpose of this website is to also help the buyer find breeders that have ranch stock for sale and stallions available for breeding service on the “Farm Directory” page.

-We welcome all registered Morgans and leave it to the individual farms to promote their favorite bloodlines.
+We welcome all registered Morgans and leave it to the individual farms to promote their favorite Morgan foundation bloodlines (described here).

 We also have a growing collection of Morgan Horse articles providing history, information and photos documenting the impressive history of America’s oldest horse breed founded in 1789 and it’s long stock horse history and traditions.

-Your $75 membership fee includes a listing in our Farm Directory, and helps offset advertising costs in The Western Horsemen Magazine and/or Horse and Rider Magazine.
+Your $75 membership fee includes a listing in our Farm Directory and helps fund advertising costs in the Western Horsemen, Eclectic Horseman, Horse&Rider and/or other magazines, promoting our breed outside of the Morgan community.

-Contact one of these Morgan stock horse breeders if you are looking to ad to your herd!
-Our breeders raise Morgans for any discipline you need.
+Contact one of these Morgan stock horse breeders if you are looking to add to your herd!
+Our breeders raise quality Morgans for any discipline you need.

 Articles and images depicting the vast history of the Morgan Horse, including historic ranches and the Morgan’s contributions to other breeds.